joshtynjala/optimizing-performance-for-the-flash-platform/optimizing-network-interaction/enhancements-for-network-interaction.md

 Note: The smart seeking feature requires Adobe® Flash® Media Server 3.5.3.
-Flash Player 10.1and AIR 2.5 introduce a new behavior, called smart seeking, which improves the user’s experience when playing streaming video.
+Flash Player 10.1and AIR 2.5 introduce a new behavior, called smart seeking, which improves the user's experience when playing streaming video.
 If the user seeks a destination inside the buffer bounds, the runtime reuses the buffer to offer instant seeking.
 In previous versions of the runtime, the buffer was not reused.
 For example, if a user was playing a video from a streaming server and the